VendelinSlezak/BleskOS/README.md

 Here is info about most important improvements in several last updates.

+**Update 15**
+- Fixed recognizing of FAT16 filesystem
+- Improvement of HDA driver

 **Update 14**
 - Much more types of WAV files could be played
 - Further important improvements of HDA driver